nplab/DTLS-Examples/README.md

 A SCTP enabled OpenSSL version has to be compiled from source, follow the tutorial in the ubuntu section.
 Since macOS does not support SCTP out of the box, it is necessary to use the SCTP NKE.

-## Build the examples
+## Build the Examples
 Before calling `make` in the `src` directory, it may be necessary to specify custom *library* and *include* paths.
-This is either done by modifying the *Makefile* or by command line.
+This is either done by modifying the *Makefile* or by providing the path as a command line argument.
 It is also possible to only build SCTP or UDP examples instead of both.

 ```